yashgupta0574/yashgupta0574/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=yashgupta0574" alt="yashgupta0574" /></a> </p>

-- 🌱 I’m currently learning **ReactJs**
+- 🌱 I’m currently learning **NextJs**

-- 👯 I’m looking to collaborate on **Any MERN stack related project or analysis of Data structure or Algorithms**
+- 👯 I’m looking to collaborate on **Any MERN related project or analysis of Data structure or Algorithms**

 - 📫 How to reach me **ydgupta2002@gmail.com**